antidot/Pyckson/README.md

 ## Concepts
 pyckson aims to be a json serializer/parser that favors convention over configuration

-* just add @pyckson to your classes
 * pyckson uses your __init__ signature to discover the structure of a class
 * pyckson expects all your parameters to be type annotated
-* pyckson expects that your parameters will be assigned to the object with the same name
+* pyckson expects that your parameters will be assigned to an attribute with the same name
 * pyckson transform parameter names to camelCase and use it as the json `key`
-* unfortunately python (3.4) does not allow lists to be typed, so a special decorator is used to type them

 ## Example